 However, the use of the mask in all indoor environments and in all cases of crowded outdoor events is highly recommended.

 Exit requirements and re-entering your country from Italy

 Italy has no exit requirements.

-United States re-entry requirement: a negative COVID-19 test is required within three days prior to re-entry.
+United States re-entry requirement: a negative COVID-19 test is required within one day prior to re-entry.
+See the CDC website for full details.
 The Cycle Europe staff will help you locate and make an appointment for a test at a pharmacy or testing clinic that is convenient at the end of your tour.

 Canada re-entry requirements: Fully vaccinated travelers may be exempt from certain quarantine and testing requirements on return to Canada.
 For full details, see the Government of Canada’s guidance for COVID-19 vaccinated travellers entering Canada.
 This guidance includes determining if you are fully vaccinated, pre-entry and arrival testing requirements , and developing a quarantine plan (in case of symptoms developing or a positive test).

 Cycle Europe offers bikes tours in Portugal, France, Croatia and other European countries, operating there directly or in conjunction with on the ground partners.

 Please consult the guidelines and requirements for EU Digital COVID Certificate in this official EU webpage.